xeticode/prosspectre_elm_game_jam_6/README.md

 # Introducton

 You are a "ProsSpectre" – a prospector who searches the asteroid belt for the rare spectrite.
-But spectrite is illusive, and often sends back an echo to your ground penetrating radar (GPR) that shows up as additional deposites; these are called spectral positives, and are indistinguishable from the real thing.
+But spectrite is illusive, and often sends back an echo to your ground penetrating radar (GPR) that shows up as additional deposits; these are called spectral positives, and are indistinguishable from the real thing.
 Using your GPR, and good bit of intuition, your goal is to leave your prospecting site with positive ¢reds.
 However, you only get 12 hours to prospect, and each time you use your GPR or do a dig, it costs both ¢red and time.
 So, if you want to stay in business, use your resources wisely.
 Good luck, ProsSpectre!

 # How to Play